 Music in our school

 Choir have a session after school every week where they practise for certain events.
 We have just taken part in the Young Voices concert this January and had an amazing time performing with thousands of other pupils from around London.
 It took place in the O2 and a lot of hard work and dedication to the choir had been shown by the children to make the experience as fantastic as it was.
 We have also performed in front of the library Peckham and at a Residential Home during the Christmas Season.
-We took part in a Winter Festival organised by Sacred Heart School in Camberwell, where we joined together to sing carols in front of other schools, our peers and families.

 The National Curriculum for music aims to ensure that all pupils: